-

 Moderator:

-Lauren Veenstra Cybersecurity Lead Iberdrola AustraliaPanellists
+Lauren Veenstra Chief Security Officer Iberdrola AustraliaPanellists

 Maryam Shoraka Head of OT Cyber Security Operations Sydney Trains